SciML/Optimization.jl/docs/src/optimization_packages/multistartoptimization.md

 ## Examples

-The Rosenbrock function can optimized using `MultistartOptimization.TikTak()` with 100 initial points and the local method `NLopt.LD_LBFGS()` as follows:
+The Rosenbrock function can be optimized using `MultistartOptimization.TikTak()` with 100 initial points and the local method `NLopt.LD_LBFGS()` as follows:

 ```@example MultiStart
 using Optimization, OptimizationMultistartOptimization, OptimizationNLopt